-As a wedding photographer, I’ve come across many weddings that didn’t have schedules and caused big delays.
+As a wedding photographer, I’ve come across many weddings that didn’t have detailed schedules with their other vendors and it caused big delays.
 Being that I have shot over 250 weddings in the past 5 years I have seen quite a bit!
 Through all of this I have learned a few Wedding Tips that I love to tell my brides when trying to schedule their wedding day.
 The biggest thing as a photographer is to try and educate your clients as much as possible, so they know what certain things to expect on their big day.
 I feel this is a big part in helping everyone have a much smoother day.
 Also, for most of you brides and grooms, this will be the first time doing this so you will have no idea what to expect!
 Lets begin with some of these awesome wedding tips!

 1. Always Build A Time Buffer Between Locations

 This is a big one!
 I always like to have my clients build a 15-20 minute buffer between each stage of the day.
 For instance, if you’re doing the getting ready at a hotel, and are getting driven to the ceremony which is 10 minutes away, DO NOT assume you will be ready on time and get to the church within that 10 minutes.
 Try to be ready 20 minutes prior to leaving the hotel.
 This will account for time trying to round everyone up and gives you time for final touches.
 Try to build this time buffer into each portion of the day, like the ceremony and portrait session time as well.
-The best part about it is that its there to be used if you have too, but if it doesn’t get used then you have an additional 20 minutes to relax!
+The best part about it is that its there to be used if you have too, but if the time doesn’t get used then you have an additional 20 minutes to relax!
 Speaking of ceremony, the next two wedding tips play a huge role in that aspect of the wedding day.

 2. Receiving Lines Take Up That Much Time?!